Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling

 \section{Acknowledgement}

-We thank Wolfgang Ketterle for helpful comments.
-This work is supported by NFRP (2011CB921200, 2011CBA00200), NKBRP (2013CB922000), NSFC (60921091, 11105134, 11274009, 11374283), and the Research Funds of Renmin University of China (10XNL016).
-W. Y. acknowledges support from the ``Strategic Priority Research Program(B)'' of the Chinese Academy of Sciences, Grant No. XDB01030200.
-X. J. L. is supported in part by the Thousand-Young-Talent Program of China.
+This work is supported by the National Key Basic Research Program (2013CB922000), the National Key R\&D Program (2016YFA0301700), the National Natural Science Foundation of China (60921091, 11274009, 11374283, 11434011, 11522436, 11522545, 11574008), and the Research Funds of Renmin University of China (10XNL016, 16XNLQ03).
+W.Y. acknowledges support from the Strategic Priority Research Program (B) of the Chinese Academy of Sciences (XDB01030200).
+X.J.L. is supported by the Ministry of Science \& Technology (2016YFA0301604) and the Thousand-Young-Talent Program of China.